justinlee0777/popularthoughts/src/data/articles/everything-everywhere.md

 ---
-title: "Everything Everywhere All At Once"
+title: 'Everything Everywhere All At Once'
-slug: "/everything-everywhere-all-at-once"
+slug: '/everything-everywhere-all-at-once'
-createdAt: "2022-06-26T04:32:37+0000"
+createdAt: '2022-06-26T04:32:37+0000'
-seoTitle: "Everything Everywhere All At Once"
+seoTitle: 'Everything Everywhere All At Once'
-seoDescription: "\"Everything Everywhere All At Once\" is colorful on the outside, but hollow in meaning in the inside."
+seoDescription: '"Everything Everywhere All At Once" is colorful on the outside, but hollow in meaning in the inside.'
-tags: ["film"]
+tags: ['film']
 ---

 ### Tad bit racist